Homemade Snow Globe

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-Now, if you want to work your way up to this homemade snow globe, you should make this adorable snow globe craft first and then make this one a little later.
+Now, if you want to work your way up to this homemade snow globe, you should make this adorable Snow Globe Craft first and then make this one a little later.
 There’s plenty of time during winter, so you’ve got more than enough days to make as many fun winter crafts as your heart desires!

-Why You’ll Love this Snow Globe Craft
+Why You’ll Love This Craft

 • Have your kids make multiple snow globes to give out as gifts.
 These are an inexpensive and cute gift idea!